iviasensio/PLSmartPivot/README.md

 Available in https://github.com/iviasensio/PLSmartPivot

-Current version 2.1.
-Compatible with QS Sep 2017
+Current version 4.0 25-mar-2019.
+Compatible with QS September 2017 or higher
-(from sep'17 color-picker is no more an integer but an object)

-Based on P&LSmart.

 Author Ivan Felipe Asensio QlikTech Iberia,s.l.

-This extension is useful to create reports where the look&feel is rellevantand and pivot a second dimension is needed.
+This extension is useful to create reports where the look&feel is rellevant and pivot a second dimension is needed.

+### Improvements in 'PLSmartPivot v3.zip'
+- Allow to collapse/uncollapse parent-child accounts
+- Option to avoid selecting inside the table
+- Allow to add a particular look&feel to each column
+- Allow align accounts name left, center or right

+### Improvements in 'PLSmartPivot v4.zip'
+- New available tags in header settings - underline
+- New available tags in templates for each row - underlineColor **
+- Smarter XLS export icon
+- Better control for alerts and background its colors
+- Dynamic CSV template name

+### Bugs fixed
+- Bad cell height alignment when including collapse option and small letter size
+- Unable to collapse when uncheck allow select inside the table
+- Bad look assignment when working with 2 dimensions + custom look for each measure + uncheck separator columns

+** See QlikLook.csv examples about how to underline a P&L Concept, associate parents and how to add particular look&feel to each column

 It's specifically focused on financial reports, trying to solve some common needs of this area: